-There are some 800 species of figs, genus Ficus, but the ones that we grow for the delicious fruits are all varieties of Ficus carica, the common fig.
+Fig fruit is in the mulberry family.
+There are some 800 types of figs, genus Ficus, but the most popular fig varieties that we grow for the delicious fruits are all varieties of Ficus carica, the common fig tree.

-In colder climates, fig trees can be grown in containers and kept small by regular pruning.
-Some people Up North go to great lengths to protect their fig trees in winter.
-Growing figs in containers is a great option but they really do thrive in the ground!
-These trees will get fairly big and need some space to grow and produce the fruit.
+In colder climates, small fig trees can be grown in containers and kept small by regular pruning.
+Some people in the northern United States go to great lengths to protect their fig trees in winter.
+Growing figs in containers is a great option but they really do thrive best in the ground!
+These trees will get fairly big and need some space to grow and produce the fresh fig fruit.

+Figs can produce two crops depending on your USDA zone.
 Figs often bear a first crop in spring on the previous year’s growth called the breba crop.
-The main crop is borne later in the summer and/or autumn on new growth.
+The main crop is born later in the summer or early fall on new growth.
 The breba crop is much smaller than the main crop and is sometimes destroyed by a late spring frost.
+Read more about breba crops here.

 There are more than 700 named cultivars of common fig out there.
-Characteristics of some of the most popular are provided in the table below…
+Characteristics of some of the best fig varieties are provided in the table below…

 |Green Ischia||7-9||small||medium||mid-late||yes, large||greenish||strawberry red|